scalameta/coc-metals/readme.md

 - ***`coc.nvim` doesn't come with a default mapping for LSP commands, so you need to configure this in order for any of the commands to work.
 You can find an example configuration and instructions [here](coc-mappings.vim)***
-- ***While `coc-metals` is still somewhat young, some of the features being released may require the latest snapshot of Metals since there has been a lot of changes since the last stable release.
-If something doesn't seem to be working as expected, please try it with the latest snapshot.***

 ### Installing coc-metals